C.R. Bard Knew of Problems, But Continued to Sell G2 Blood-Clot Filters

 He also expressed a lack of faith in the medical device industry to regulate itself, and in the FDA's willingness to enforce safety standards.

 IVC Filter Lawsuit

 If you or a loved one has suffered due to a faulty Bard IVC Recovery or G2 Filter, we can help you recover compensation.
-The attorneys at Gordon & Doner are prepared to file an IVC Filter Lawsuit on behalf of victims.
+The personal injury attorneys at Gordon & Partners are prepared to file an IVC Filter Lawsuit on behalf of victims.
 Call today for a free consultation.